henrikstengaard/classicwb-advsp-package/README.md

 ClassicWB ADVSP Package contains ClassicWB ADVSP v28 created by Bloodwych from EAB.

-With permission from Bloodwych it's been converted to a package for HstWB Installer.
+With permission from Bloodwych it has been converted to a package for HstWB Installer.

 Original version of ClassicWB ADVSP can be downloaded from http://classicwb.abime.net/.